tytydraco/yessleep/out/Santa_Came_To_My_Town_To_Punish_The_Bad_Adults.md

 Several more deaths followed and things got even stranger...

-Witnesses began to come forward with reports of a strange-looking humanoid creature seen at each of the crime scenes.
+Old man Walters 89, came forward and reported seeing a very tall humanoid-like creature lingering around at one of the crime scenes.

+His claim was quickly dismissed.

+You see, Old Man Walters was suffering from Dementia so, nobody took him serious.

-Soon, rumors began to fly about each of the victims and their past misdeeds.
+Anyway, rumors began to fly about each of the victims' past misdeeds.

 It wasn't long before each of their crimes came to light including Joe Miller's vehicular manslaughter charge and Harry Burn's embezzlement charge.